hu13779472390/JTS.WindowsForms.Controls/README.md

 If you are using the button to attain Agreement or Confirmation, you must handle the `Confirmed` event.
 You can do this from within the Properties pane or from within your code.

 ### Contributions:
 Contributions are greatly appreciated and encouraged.
+When contributing, make sure to push to the Development branch.
+Once your changes have been approved, then will be merged with master.